Bibliography of Works

 Trust Board and other lay organisations of the Church, he has rendered long and useful service.

 Auckland Business Sold.
 Messrs.
-Upton and

 and stationery business of Messrs.
 Upton and Co., of Queen Street, has been disposed of to Messrs Whitcombe and Tombs, publishers